Madagascan Bat Guano

 The roots of plants grown directly in the ground are less restricted and will usually coincide more or less with the extremities of the plant canopy.
 Digging in from the plant stem to about 80% of the distance to the outer leaves is sufficient.

-As you water and feed, the Madagascan Bat guano will break down and release its goodness.
+As you water and feed, the guano will break down and release its goodness.
 Maintain supplementary feeding as before for around two weeks after the start of flower as the plants stretch to their final height, but then cut the nitrogen-heavy feeds such as fish emulsion, seabird guanos and nitrogen-rich manures to around one third of your feeding or the plants will put too much energy into leaf production.

 Legal Cannabis:

 3-4 weeks before your anticipated harvest date stop any supplementary nitrogen feeding completely.
-Top dress again with Madagascan Bat guano (it has enough N to carry the plants through to the end) and supplementary feed only with low N, high K feeds such as molasses, kelp and cms (and other fast-release organic high P or K feeds, if you are sure they are organic).
+Top dress again with bat guano (it has enough N to carry the plants through to the end) and supplementary feed only with low N, high K feeds such as molasses, kelp and cms (and other fast-release organic high P or K feeds, if you are sure they are organic).
+Stop all supplementary feeding a week before harvest and water only.
+If you have your timing right, the plants are shutting down and you are just wasting nutrients.

 Throughout this process you can supplement your teas or nutrient solutions with guano at around 1 tablespoon per litre, or more.
 Allow it to steep in water or a compost or other tea for 24 hours with good aeration then add whatever else you are using and feed.
 With strains which take longer than 8 weeks to flower you should incorporate an extra top-dressing before the end of the flowering period.
 (So, for a 9-week flowering strain: once a week zero, once a week 3 and again at week 6.)